 Employees who work for a contracting company do not need to worry about a contractor’s license.
 This means that your company must maintain a contractor’s license to avoid BPC 7028 charges, not you.
 If your boss is operating without a valid contractor’s license, they are the one who should face a charge under this statute.

 That You Were Completing a Small Operation

 There is a legal exception to BPC 7028 that can help you avoid a conviction if you were working on a contract that was worth under $500.
 This means that you can legally complete minor or casual contracting jobs without a license.

 That You’re Not a Contractor

 Individuals facing California Business and Professions Code Section 7028: Contracting Without License charges can get help by reaching out to a criminal defense lawyer.
-The professionals at the Simmrin Law Group can offer you legal advice today with a FREE initial case evaluation.
+The Los Angeles criminal defense lawyers at the Simmrin Law Group can offer you legal advice today with a free initial case evaluation.